Multiple habitats need protecting to save UK bumblebees – study - NewsBreak

 They found a wide range of differences between bumblebee species in the types of habitat they are associated with.

-As one of the most nature-depleted countries in the world it’s really important that we better protect our native species and habitats in the UK
+As one of the most nature-depleted countries in the world it’s really important that we better protect our native species and habitats in the UKPenelope Whitehorn, Karlsruhe Institute of Technology

 But the study suggests that reversing the loss of semi-natural areas could be the single most generally effective step in bumblebee conservation.